 Commercial practices which are in general unfair

-This general prohibition will apply where a trader’s practice is unacceptable and had or was likely to have an effect on the economic behaviour of the average consumer.
+This general prohibition will apply where a trader’s practice is unacceptable and had/ was likely to have an effect on the economic behaviour of the average consumer.

-In deciding whether a practice is unacceptable a Court will consider the standard of special skill and care which a trader may reasonably be expected to exercise towards consumers which is commensurate with either honest market practice or the general principle of good faith in the trader’s field of activity.
-This is an objective test by which traders are required to act professionally and fairly as judged by the standards of a reasonable person.
+In deciding whether a practice is unacceptable, a court will consider the standard of special skill and care which a trader may reasonably be expected to exercise towards consumers which is commensurate with either honest market practice or the general principle of good faith in the trader’s field of activity.
+This is an objective test – traders must act professionally and fairly as judged by the standards of a reasonable person.

-Since the practice of shill bidding artificially increases an item’s price or apparent desirability it will be difficult for a trader to convince a Court that the practice is not unfair.
-Given that most consumers do not like to pay over the odds and like a bargain it will be difficult for a trader to convince a Court that the average consumer would have still bought the product had they known that the price had been artificially increased.
+Since the practice of shill bidding artificially increases an item’s price or apparent desirability it will be difficult for a trader to convince a court that the practice is not unfair.

 Misleading actions and omissions

-A commercial practice is misleading if it contains false information and is therefore untruthful or if it or its overall presentation in any way deceives or is likely to deceive the average consumer even if the information is factually correct and it causes or is likely to cause the average consumer to make a transactional decision he would not have taken otherwise.
+A commercial practice is misleading if it contains false information and is therefore untruthful or if it or its overall presentation deceives or is likely to deceive the average consumer.
+This is the case even if the information is factually correct and it causes or is likely to cause the average consumer to make a transactional decision he would not have taken otherwise.
 A commercial practice is also misleading if it creates confusion with the products of competitors.

 A commercial practice can also be misleading where there is a misleading omission.